Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 01:15 Is that what you're telling me for your first item here?

-01:18 But where are you going with this?
+01:19 Look, where are you going with this, Michael?

-01:20 Michael, I think you've done it for a while.
+01:20 Michael, I think you've known it for a while.

-01:24 Bundled the joke a little bit, but yes, that's all right.
+01:22 No, I bundled the joke a little bit, but yes.

-01:27 I thought Python is easy.
+01:27 I thought Python is easy, I hear.

-01:29 Python is easy now.
+01:29 Yeah, Python is easy now, apparently.

-01:34 Anyway, what I wanted to talk about was, beyond hyper modern or postmodern.
+01:34 Anyway, what I wanted to talk about was beyond hypermodern or postmodern.

-01:39 I'm not sure what the tagline is really.
+01:39 I'm not sure what the tagline is, really.

 01:50 So what is this?

-02:01 That was, he says it came out like, as a series that came out four years ago or something.
+02:04 that came out four years ago or something.

-02:07 interesting.
+02:07 Interesting.

 02:13 Can't remember.

-02:14 Oh, oh, I should have looked this up anyway.
+02:14 Oh, I should have looked this up anyway.

-02:17 Claude, Claudia, Claudio, Claudio, Joe, I'm not going to try Claudia's book, hyper modern Python tooling is now as a book, which is cool.
+02:22 Claudio's book, Hypermodern Python Tooling, is now as a book, which is cool.

-02:27 good job, but that's not what we're talking about.
+02:28 But that's not what we're talking about.

-02:29 We're talking about, beyond hyper modern or, from the URL postmodern.
+02:29 We're talking about beyond hypermodern or from the URL postmodern.

 02:34 So what is this?

-03:11 all of the different, like the workflow going through the entire workflow of,
+03:12 like the workflow, going through the entire workflow of building a Python project.

-03:26 directories, which is, which is a great, just, sets up the structure for you.
+03:29 Just sets up the structure for you.

-03:31 There's a lot of files here that like, I don't off to tell you the truth.
+03:31 There's a lot of files here that like I don't often, to tell you the truth, I don't use lock

-03:35 I don't use lock files a lot.
+03:36 files a lot.

-03:44 Locking is, is more regularly around applications.
+03:44 Locking is more regularly around applications.

 03:52 All of them.